venkataManikanta07/learnings/README.md

 - Edit will go to the edit user page base on the Id and edit the existing user.
 - Delete will remove the user from the Json.

+# Pagination

+- Loaded Dummy Json products data
+- Styled the UI  based on this
+- Created a pagination.
+- The state changewill of current page will handle the items that has to be displayed.

+# CAROUSEL

+- Design the Carousel with single image
+- Use absolute relative to design them accordingly
+- Transform -trasnlate-x-1/2 to left align properly
+- maintain a constant state of the image slide
+- use the functions and manipulate the images based on the click.